Aston Centre for Applied Linguistics (ACAL)

 Centre director: Dr Emmanuelle Labeau

-The Aston Language Education Research Group (ALE) brings together researchers working in the areas of modern languages, translation, TESOL and English education, including professional language education.
+The Aston Language Education Research Group (ALE) brings together researchers working in the areas of Content Language Integrated Learning, languages, TESOL and English education, including professional language education.
 Members of the group carry out research into areas that are of concern to wider society at regional, national and international level, for example, promoting widening access to languages to help address issues such as the losses for the economy due to lack of linguistic skills.
 Areas of specific interest include the learning and teaching of languages, language teacher education, language policy and planning, and language education for professional and intercultural communication.

 The group is already involved in a number of high-level projects in collaboration with local, national and international partners.
 These include: